Higher Anomalies, Higher Symmetries, and Cobordisms II: Lorentz Symmetry Extension and Enriched Bosonic/Fermionic Quantum Gauge Theory: Introduction and Summary

 where $Z_{\dyn}[A]$ is the partition function of a non-topological theory, which has nontrivial coupling constants and can flow under the renormalization group.
 Since in this work we focus on pure gauge theories, we will exclusively take $Z_{\dyn}[A]$ to be the Yang-Mills action $Z_{\YM}[A]$, where

 After gauging the 0-form symmetry $G$, the dynamical gauge theory exhibits emergent global symmetries.
 If $G$ has nontrivial center, there is an emergent 1-form global symmetry $G_{e,[1]}$.
+For instance, when $G=\SU(2)$, $G_{e,[1]}=\Z_{2, [1]}$; when $G=\SO(3)$, $G_{e, [1]} = 0$.
+Notice that this is no longer true if one includes matter in the fundamental representation of $G$.

-If either $u_2(V_G)\in \H^2(G, \U(1))$ or $u_2(V_{G})\in \H^2(G, \Z_p)$ for some integer $p$ is nontrivial, then there is an emergent $(d-3)$-form global symmetry, i.e. $G_{m,[d-3]}$. \cite{Bhardwaj:2017xup, Tachikawa:2017gyf, Delacretaz:2019brr} \footnote{This is to be contrasted with the discrete symmetry.
-If $G$ is a discrete 0-form symmetry, gauging $G$ in $d$ dimension will induce a $(d-1)$ form global symmetry.
-In our case, $G$ is a continuous 0-form symmetry.
-Gauging it will induce a $(d-3)$-form global symmetry. } For the gauge groups we discuss in this work, we enumerate the emergent global symmetries in the table below:
+Although this paper mainly focus on $G=\SU(2)$, it is beneficial to comment on a few more examples of emergent symmetries which is not featured in the $\SU(2)$ example.
+(See Table \ref{table:1-sym} and \ref{table:standardmodel} for instances.)
+In particular, if either $u_2(V_G)\in \H^2(\B G, \U(1))$ or $u_2(V_{G})\in \H^2(\B G, \Z_n)$ for some integer $n$ is nontrivial, then there is an emergent $(d-3)$-form global symmetry, i.e. $G_{m,[d-3]}$. \cite{Bhardwaj:2017xup, Tachikawa:2017gyf, Delacretaz:2019brr} This is to be contrasted with the case when $G$ is discrete.
+If $G$ is a discrete 0-form symmetry, gauging $G$ in $d$ dimensions will induce a $(d-2)$ form global symmetry.
+In our case, $G$ is a continuous 0-form symmetry, and gauging it will induce a $(d-3)$-form global symmetry.
+For example, when $G=\U(1)$, $G_{m,[d-3]}=\U(1)_{[d-3]}$; when $G=\SO(3)$, $G_{m,[d-3]}= \Z_{2,[d-3]}$.